hovercats/kiss-dumpsterfire/README.md

 	- addon for wmutils, for mouse support and reading x events
 - meh
 	- simple image viewer
-	- lets you view images cropped down, instead of always fullsize lik feh
+	- lets you view images cropped down, instead of always fullsize like feh
 - eiwd
 	- iwd withot dbus
 	- uses illiliti's fork, as dylan's is no longer maintained.